First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Examples

-\subsection{Random Interlacements}
+\subsection{Random interlacements}

-In this subsection, we consider the graph $\bbZ^d,$ $d\geq 3$, with unit weights and zero killing measure.
-The model of random interlacements, introduced in \cite{MR2680403}, is the natural limit of the random walk on the torus of size $N$, run up to time $uN^d$, and is closely related to the Gaussian free field, see \cite{MR2892408}.
+In this subsection, we consider random interlacements on the graph $\bbZ^d,$ $d\geq 3$, with unit weights and zero killing measure, as introduced in \cite{MR2680403}.
+It can be seen as the natural limit of the random walk on the torus of size $N$, run up to time $uN^d$, and is closely related to the Gaussian free field, see \cite{MR2892408}.
 We denote by $\cI^u$ the interlacements set at level $u$ under the probability $\bbP^I$ characterized by the identity

 where $\mathrm{cap}(K)$ is the discrete capacity of $K.$ The set $\cI^u$ can be seen as the trace on $\bbZ^d$ of a Poisson point process of simple random walks on $\bbZ^d.$ We refer to the monograph \cite{MR3308116} for an introduction.
 We denote by $(L_{x,u})_{x\in{\bbZ^d}}$ the associated field of occupation times, that is $L_{x,u}$ is the total time spent in $x$ by the random walks in the point process, when the walks wait an exponentially distributed time with parameter one before jumping at each step.
 We refer to equation (1.8) in \cite{MR2892408} for a precise definition.
 We are now going to use the soft local times technique from \cite{MR3420516} to prove that condition {\bf P3} is satisfied.